shuqike/VD-transformer/README.md

 This repository contains the PyTorch implementation of VD-transformer for motor control (MC) tasks.

-Note: this README file is generated with the help of chatgpt.
+Note: this README file is generated with the help of GPT-3.5.

 ## Benchmark suite